 Again, we offer a BTEC Level 3 IT which incorporates social media projects and website development.

-ICT Clubs are run throughout the year after school.
-The ICT rooms are regularly used by other staff and students for work.
+Computing clubs, challenges and competitions are run throughout the year after school.
+The Computing Labs are extensively used by other staff and students for work.

 Students have access to over 200 Computers.
 Included in this provision we have a high-spec A-Level mini-lab, Future Classroom, and a range of Raspberry pi development kits.
 We strive as a school to invest and engage in technology where we can see a clear impact on supporting the progress of our students.